saipavan100/GameHub/README.md

 # GameHub

-This repository is for Project 3 and Project 4 for the CS5610 Web Development Course (updated README for project 4).
+This repository is for Project 3 and Final Project for the CS5610 Web Development Course (updated README for project 4).
-You can check the code for Project 4 in the project4 branch.
+You can check the code for the Final Project in the project4 branch.

 ## Project Objective